 Towards the first of our two primary questions, the main problem --- popularised by the first author, but certainly natural enough to have been independently considered by other researchers --- is the following. \begin{problem} As $k \to \infty$, is it true that for any graph $G$ with $\chi(G) = k$, we have \end{problem}

-The lower bound of $k / \log k$ in \cref{p:chrom} is natural, and best possible if true; indeed, for the complete graph $G=K_{k}$, the classical result of Bollob\'as~\citep{BB} pinning down the chromatic number of dense Erd\H{o}s--R\'enyi random graphs asserts that $\chi(G_{1/2}) \sim k/(2\log_2 k)$ with high probability.
+The lower bound of $k / \log k$ in Problem \ref{prob:chrom} is natural, and best possible if true; indeed, for the complete graph $G=K_{k}$, the classical result of Bollob\'as~\citep{BB} pinning down the chromatic number of dense Erd\H{o}s--R\'enyi random graphs asserts that $\chi(G_{1/2}) \sim k/(2\log_2 k)$ with high probability.

-\cref{p:chrom} strikes us as a rather basic question; however, not much appears to be known, and the state of the art is as follows.
+Problem~\ref{prob:chrom} strikes us as a rather basic question; however, not much appears to be known, and the state of the art is as follows.
 First, for any graph $G$ with $\chi(G) = k$, since $G_{1/2}$ and its complement (in $G$) have the same distribution, it follows from a simple product-colouring argument that $\EE [\chi(G_{1/2})] \ge k^{1/2}$; a similar argument (using a random partition into $r$ parts) shows that $\EE [\chi(G_{1/r})] \ge k^{1/r}$ for any $r \in \NN$.
 The argument in~\citep{AKS} shows that $\chi(G_{1/2}) = \Omega(k / \log n)$ holds with high probability, where $n$ is the number of vertices of $G$.
-Finally, Mohar and Wu~\citep{Mohar} have settled the fractional analogue of \cref{p:chrom} in the affirmative.
+Finally, Mohar and Wu~\citep{Mohar} have settled the fractional analogue of Problem \ref{prob:chrom} in the affirmative.
 Specifically, it was proven in \citep{Mohar} that if $G$ has fractional chromatic number $k$, then with probability $1-o_k(1)$ the fractional chromatic number of the random subgraph $G_{1/2}$ is at least $k/8\log_2(4k)$.
-(The reader can consult monograph \citep{SU} for basic information on the fractional chromatic number and its properties.)

 Our primary contribution towards the chromatic number problem is an extension of the work of Shinkar~\citep{Shinkar} studying `large deviations' of $\chi(G_{1/2})$.
 Taken together, our results give bounds for the entire lower tail of $\chi(G_{1/2})$; the first and the third bounds in the result below are due to Shinkar, while our contribution here is a proof of the second bound. \begin{theorem} For any graph $G$ with $\chi(G) = k$, we have